DrJohnT/HomeAssistantPublicConfig/README.md

 | <img src="./images/netgear/Netgear_ReadyNAS_RN212.jpg" width="200"/> | <img src="./images/netgear/netgear-wndr3700v4.png" height="200"/>  | <img src="./images/netgear/netgear_network-switches.png" width="200"/> |  <img src="./images/netgear/virgin-hub3.jpg" width="200"/> |

 I had Cat6 cabling installed throughout the apartment when I had it renovated and extended.
 The network cupboard nestles under the eaves of the building and contains a 16-port [Netgear Ethernet switch](https://www.netgear.com/home/products/networking/switches/), the [Velux Active](https://www.velux.co.uk/products/smart-home/velux-active) gateway and the unused [HD HomeRun](https://www.silicondust.com/) and the [Netgear ReadyNAS](https://www.netgear.com/home/products/connected-storage/RN212.aspx) which runs [Plex media server](https://www.plex.tv/).
 Fortunately, I had the foresight to have both standard telephone cable and three coaxial cables run into the network cupboard from the outside.
 This proved very useful when I switched broadband providers as it gave me the option to use [Virgin Media](https://www.virginmedia.com/) cable modem service.
 The Virgin Hub 3.0 is not the best, but it is provided free of charge and gave me the chance to repurpose my Netgear router as a wireless access point for the kitchen.

+I don't tend to leave my NAS on all the time, so I devised a mechanism to start up and shutdown the ReadyNAS at anytime using Home Assistant which I wrote up here: [Netgear ReadyNAS start up & shutdown](/DrJohnT/HomeAssistantPublicConfig/wiki/Netgear-ReadyNAS-start-up-&-shutdown)

 ## Acknowledgements
 This repo is inspired by the excellent work of others listed on the [Awesome Home Assistant](https://www.awesome-ha.com/) page, especially [James McCarthy of Kingia Castle](https://github.com/JamesMcCarthy79/Home-Assistant-Config).